Farnworth: Religious sites

 The Anglican Diocese of Manchester has three active places of worship in Farnworth.
 The oldest is the Parish Church of St John the Evangelist on Church Street and was consecrated in 1826.
 The two other active Anglican churches in Farnworth are St Catharine's LEP Church, Highfield Road, Dixon Green, which is shared with the Methodist Church, and St George's Church, Daisy Avenue, just off Plodder Lane.

 There had been other Anglican churches in the town but have closed: St Thomas' Church, Church Walk, Dixon Green, opened in 1878 and closed in 1996 but reopened by Farnworth Christian Fellowship in 2008; All Saints' Church, Moses Gate, opened in 1909 and closed c.
 2007; St Peter's Church, Bradford Street, New Bury, opened in 1886, closed in 2007, and demolished in 2012; St James' Church, New Bury, opened in 1864/5 and closed in 2013.

 The Roman Catholic Diocese of Salford has only one church in Farnworth, Our Lady of Lourdes' Church on Plodder Lane.
 There had been another, St Gregory the Great's Church on Presto Street, but it closed in 2004.

 Other Christian places of worship in the town include Farnworth Christian Fellowship on Church Walk, Trinity Methodist Church on Market Street, Farnworth Baptist Church on Trafford Street, the United Reformed Church on Albert Road, and the Salvation Army Citadel on Brackley Street.

 The Sughra Mosque on Granville Street, the only mosque in Farnworth, serves the Muslim community.

 Sports

-Farnworth F.C. is a youth football that plays its home games at Darley Park, with winter training taking place at Harper Green School.
+Farnworth F.C. is a youth football club that plays its home games at Darley Park, with winter training taking place at Harper Green School.

 Farnworth Cricket Club, founded in 1870, plays its home games at Bridgeman Park.
 It participates in the Bolton Cricket League, as do Farnworth Social Circle.

 Farnworth's Harper Green playing field also hosts the home games of Bolton Hockey Club men's section.